 If you were to ask people to name some of

 There are numerous factors driving the growth of vaccine sales.
-The primary cause is the advancement of immunisation programmes in newly emerging markets, such as China; for example, sales of Sanofi's whooping cough vaccines grew by 33% last year.
+The primary cause is the medical advancement of immunisation programmes in newly emerging markets, such as China; for example, sales of Sanofi's whooping cough vaccines grew by 33% last year.
 In industrialised nations, continued growth is dependent on finding more diseases to immunise against.
 One example is meningitis B, a disease now targeted by GlaxoSmithKline and Pfizer to create a vaccine for.

 With much of the younger generation already vaccinated in more developed countries, the industry's focus has switched to older age groups.
 Last year, GlaxoSmithKline reported positive results from clinical trials of a vaccine for shingles, a condition that is most commonly found in the over-70s age group.
 The main player in the vaccine market today is Pfizer, with others including the UK's GlaxoSmithKline, France's Sanofi and the US' Merck.
 In fact, all four reported higher growth in vaccines than pharmaceuticals last year, with operating margins for pharma standing at around 30%.
 Here, we take a look at the top-selling vaccines over the past few years.